connectrpc/connectrpc.com/docs/node/server-plugins.md

 serve your Connect RPCs with the `/api` prefix.
 Make sure to include the `/api` prefix in the `baseUrl` option for your client transport.

 Note that Next.js does not support the http2 module.
+Also, `@connectrpc/connect` and `@connectrpc/connect-node` are peer dependencies of `@connectrpc/connect-next`.

 ## Express